janKekanSan/jankekansan.github.io/pages/sona/la-extras.md

 > [mi pana e kiwen mani e ko pi kon pona tawa ona]{.tokipona}

 But this multiple object trick can also work for prepositions, where it's much more useful!
-Here is is for [lon]{.tokipona}:
+Here it is for [lon]{.tokipona}:

 <details><summary> [ma tomo en telo suli la mi lon poka]{.tokipona} </summary>